-2. Transform the triangulation into a double-link as explained above (see also [3]).
-This gives a structure of the form which intuitively may be thought of as assigning a certain height to every point in space.
-The main example is F(x,y,z)=z, giving planar slices along the z-direction, but $F(x,y,z)=x^2+y^2$ or $F(x,y,z)=x^2+y^2+z^2$ are also possible and correspond to cylinders and spheres, respectively.
+3. Suppose there is given a family of iso-surfaces in 3D-space, let us say defined by a map which intuitively may be thought of as assigning a certain height to every point in space.
+The main example is F(x, y, z) = z, giving planar slices along the z-direction, but $F(x, y, z) = x^2 + y^2$ or $F(x, y, z) = x^2 + y^2 + z^2$ are also possible and correspond to cylinders and spheres, respectively.
 In general, we have arbitrary maps perhaps with a specific meaning.
 Nevertheless, the algorithm works similarly for every map.